 If your children or grandchildren have a saint’s name, look up their saint’s day on a calendar of saints.

 Celebrate that day annually, along with the child’s birthday, baptism day, and other anniversaries.
 If a child isn’t named for a saint, make up a saint’s day for them, and on that day bless God for the saint the child is already becoming.

 Honor your baptisms in every way you can

 The holiness of the saints is nothing more than baptismal grace unfolding over a lifetime.
 At every baptism, and on your baptism anniversary, remind yourself and each other how incarnated and particular this grace is, and that it’s at work in you.

 When I was a child, the nuns taught us to aspire to sanctity.
 They meant moral perfection, and that was wrong.
 But their encouragement wasn’t.
 Understood rightly, growing into a generous and generative Christian maturity should be our dream.
 So next time you sing, “I sing a song of the saints of God,” be serious about the last line of each verse—“…and I mean to be one too!”
 It’s just anther way of affirming our baptismal commitment to the cause of Christ, aka discipleship.

 Celebrate the heck out of All Saints Day!

-Remember your dear local saints, but don’t confine yourself merely to the local list: celebrate all the saints in glory—past, present, and to come.
-Make it a festival of the whole church, a day of baptismal renewal, a day to thank God that, by grace, all of us who “want to be in that number” will be.
+Remember your dear local saints, but don’t confine yourself solely to the local list: celebrate all the saints in glory—past, present, and to come.
+Make All Saints day more than a kind of congregational memorial day.
+Make it a festival of the whole church, a day of baptismal renewal, a day to thank God that, by grace, all of us who truly “want to be in that number” surely will be.

 By these and many other practices, make sure the saints feel at home in your church.
 Make sure they know that no matter who they are, or where they are on life’s journey, they are welcome here!